 Three example statements of intent are attached below.
 These examples are actual statements submitted by students for travel awards.
 (Permission to post these examples was obtained by GPC, but names have been removed for privacy.)
 All of these students received full funding for their award; the finance committee thought these statements fulfilled all requirements – properly justifying the motivation for presenting at their respective conferences.

 After the finance committee has reviewed applications, award winners will be notified by GPC via e-mail.
 Applicants who are denied funding will receive a notice, but GPC is not required to give a reason for denial of funding.
 Award winners must promptly submit all requested documentation, including a copy of the award letter and original receipts for travel costs, to the location and person(s) described in the award letter.
 For applications awarded before travel has concluded, receipts will be due within 30 days of your return.
 For applications awarded for travel that has already concluded, receipts are due within 30 days of award notification.
 Again, do NOT submit any receipts until requested, but keep in mind that proper documentation submitted in a timely manner will be required to receive an award.

-Automobile transportation will be funded on a mileage basis, with the per-mile rate set to half of the university rate.
-This currently amounts to a reimbursable amount of $0.2625/mile through the end of 2011.
+Automobile transportation will be funded on a mileage basis, with the per-mile rate set to half of the university rate (which itself is three cents less than the IRS rate).
+This currently amounts to a reimbursable amount of $0.255/mile through the end of 2016.
 This rate is subject to change based on the university’s fluctuations.

-You can also present locally.
-GPC gives students an opportunity to present on the MU campus through the Research and Creative Activities Forum.
-Students are strongly encouraged to participate in the RCAF which is scheduled for early March each year.
-Gain presentation experience and feedback from judges, and cash prizes are awarded to the top presenters in each division.
-See RCAF or contact email@example.com for more information.
+You may also present locally.
+GPC gives students an opportunity to present on the MU campus through the Research and Creative Activities Forum (RCAF), hosted early in March each year.
+Students are strongly encouraged to participate in the RCAF, as it allows you to gain presentation experience, to receive feedback from judges, and to be awarded cash prizes (cash prizes are awarded to the top presenters in each division).
+For more information, you can go to the RCAF Page or contact email@example.com.